SpektraSystems/MCW-IoT-and-the-Smart-City/Hands-on lab/HOL step-by-step - IoT and the Smart City.md

     c. **aggressivedriving**: When the transmission gear position is in first, second, or third, and the brake pedal status is 1, the accelerator pedal position \>= 90, and the average speed is \>= 55.

-21. Have the query output all fields from the anomalies step into the Alert output where aggressivedriving = 1 or enginetempanomaly = 1.
+24. Have the query output all fields from the anomalies step into the Alert output where aggressivedriving = 1 or enginetempanomaly = 1.

-22. Have the query output all fields from the anomalies step where the enginetempanomaly = 1 and oilanomaly = 1.
+25. Have the query output all fields from the anomalies step where the enginetempanomaly = 1 and oilanomaly = 1.

+26. Have the query output all fields from all the data into a "sink" that records all data.

-23. Here is the completed query:
+27. Here is the completed query:

     ```sql
     WITH